workon3d/tws_sdk_windows/TWS_SDK_CS/PaaS/readme.md

 And you’d better to develop with working environment till your product release, because we don’t have something like sandbox environment for individual developer.

-#### Tips for creating quote with anonymous user without authentication
+### Tips for creating quote with anonymous user without authentication
 For 3rd party, there is a way to create parts, quote without user login.
 With `user_token=none` parameter, you can accomplish this.
 This special user token is allowed for only 2 methods - `parts#create` and `quotes#create`.

 When you request `quotes#create`, the response will include `temporary_user_token` item.
-For the created quote, you can access with this temporary_user_token in the same way of using normal `user_token`.
+For the created quote, you can access with this _temporary_user_token_ in the same way of using normal `user_token`.
+This _temporary_user_token_ is only valid for the particular quote.
+This means that you cannot access other quotes and their lineitem or part with this token.

 e.g For creating a new lineitem in the quote which is created by anonymous user,
 ```